 ‘But where am I to get the pipes from?’ asked the youth.

 ‘Blow on your flute for a few days,’ replied the old man, ‘and you will soon be able to buy your pipes.
-By-and-by I will come back again and see if you have taken my advice, and whether you are likely to grow rich.’
-And so saying he went his way.
+I will come back again and see if you have taken my advice, and whether you are likely to grow rich.’
+And so he went his way.

 Tiidu stayed where he was a little longer, thinking of all the old man had told him, and the more he thought the surer he felt that the old man was right.
 He determined to try whether his plan would really bring luck; but as he did not like being laughed at he resolved not to tell anyone a word about it.
 So next morning he left home—and never came back!
-His parents did not take his loss much to heart, but were rather glad that their useless son had for once shown a little spirit, and they hoped that time and hardship might cure Tiidu of his idle folly.
+His parents did not take his loss much to heart, but were rather glad that their useless son had for once shown a little spirit, and they hoped that time and hardship might cure Tiidu of his laziness.

-At first Tiidu did not much like this scheme, for the sea ran high, but he was a good swimmer, and the sailor assured him that there was no danger.
-As soon as he was in the water, his friend hastened to rouse his mates, declaring that he was sure that there was a man in the sea, following the ship.
+At first Tiidu did not much like this scheme, for the sea was high, but he was a good swimmer, and the sailor assured him that there was no danger.
+As soon as he was in the water, his friend rushed to rouse his mates, declaring that he was sure that there was a man in the sea, following the ship.
 They all came on deck, and what was their surprise when they recognised the person who had bargained about a passage the previous day with the captain.

 ‘Are you a ghost, or a dying man?’ they asked him trembling, as they stooped over the side of the ship.

 ‘I shall soon indeed be a dead man if you do not help me,’ answered Tiidu, ‘for my strength is going fast.’